View Source AWS.VPCLattice (aws-elixir v1.0.4)

 Deletes the specified auth policy.

-If an auth is set to Amazon Web Services_IAM and the auth policy is deleted, all requests will be denied by default.
-If you are trying to remove the auth policy completely, you must set the auth_type to NONE.
-If auth is enabled on the resource, but no auth policy is set, all requests will be denied.
+If an auth is set to AWS_IAM and the auth policy is deleted, all requests are denied.
+If you are trying to remove the auth policy completely, you must set the auth type to NONE.
+If auth is enabled on the resource, but no auth policy is set, all requests are denied.

 Link to this function